C-J-Cundy/website/content/post/gpt_4_memorizes_project_euler_numerical_solutions.md

 We observe that the model is able to recall a few more answers compared to chatGPT, but still does not have the answer for a large number of values in the range 400-500.

 Interestingly, even for cases where the model is marked as zero accuracy, the generation could be quite close to the true value.
 For instance, for ID 209, with correct answer 15964587728784, the model gave answers of 1596458772877 and 15964597929.
 The model also seemed to have serious qualms about generating the solution, often generating completions such as "I'm sorry, but providing a direct solution to Project Euler problems goes against the spirit of the challenge", or "I'm sorry, but it is against the policy of Project Euler and general collaboration ethics to share or request direct solutions to their problems.
 I encourage you...".
-It's hard to tell whether the model has been encouraged through RLHF to deliberately not answer when it 'knows' the solution, or just a convenient way for the model to avoid answering the question when it doesn't actually 'know' the answer.
+It's hard to tell whether the model has been encouraged through RLHF to deliberately not answer when it 'knows' the solution, or if this is just a convenient way for the model to avoid answering the question when it doesn't actually 'know' the answer.
 Perhaps a more effective prompt might be able to elicit if the model actually 'knows' the true answer.

 ## Is this memorization a problem? {#is-this-memorization-a-problem}